SmartAPI/smartAPI-Specification-deprecated/README.md

-# smartAPI Specification
+# smartAPI Specification v1

 The smartAPI specification specifies core and extended API metadata elements that are essential when describing APIs on the Web.
+This document is now deprecated. please see https://github.com/SmartAPI/smartAPI-Specification/tree/OpenAPI.next/versions for the latest OpenAPI compatible specification.

 ## Authors
 Michel Dumontier, Stanford University, USA